vongomben/lutopia/_pages/about.md

 image: "/assets/images/gif-02.gif"
 ---

-We've been hosting this workshop at Ozora's Artibarn since 2013, and we love the evening mood Ozora has in this calm and talkative venue.
+We've been hosting this workshop at Ozora's Artibarn since 2013, and we love the evening mood Ozora gives for creating and chatting, in its calm and talkative venue.
 The best place to chill and learn how to decorate your cloth / outfit or simly come to repair some camping electronics :)

 We are wandering in Ozora, hopefully finding a space at Microcosmos next year.